Jobs and Queues Overview

 Spot Color Processing

-PSD layers lists the layers that have been converted.
+PSD layers lists the layers that were converted.

 Save Job Properties